Sibilino/yii-dygraphswidget/README.md

 # Dygraphs Widget for Yii
 -------------------------
-A simple widget for Yii 1, based on [Dygraphs] (http://dygraphs.com/).
+A simple graph widget for Yii 1, based on [Dygraphs] (http://dygraphs.com/).

 ## Installation
 ---------------